 GDP (QoY) (China)

 The Chinese economy was growing by 6.8% and 6.9% throughout in 2017 and into the Q1 of 2018.
 But, growth started slowing in Q2 of last year coming at 6.7% and then in Q3, the GDP number for Q3 came at 6.5% , missing expectations of 6.6%.
 The tariffs that US President Donald Trump placed on $250 billion products of Chinese origin and the trade war have taken their toll on China and it seems like the economy is decelerating, as in most of the world.
 In Q4, economic growth fell to just 6.4% YoY but we saw a reverse a few months ago on Chinese manufacturing and services industries after the Chinese government introduced a stimulus plan to help.
-In Q1 of this year, he Chinese economy is expected to have increased by 6.3% on an annualized basis, which would mean a cool-off, but growth remained unchanged at 6.4%.
+In Q1 of this year, the Chinese economy was expected to have increased by 6.3% on an annualized basis, which would mean a cool-off, but growth remained unchanged at 6.4%.
 But the global economy has slowed in Q2 as the trade war escalated again and the Chinese economy felt that as well, as growth slowed to 6.2%.
 In Q3 growth fell to 6.0% and it is expected to remain at the same levels in Q4 as well.
 Please follow us for live coverage of this event by experienced market analysts.

 <% indicator.indicator_name %>

 About GDP (QoY) (China)